-Sr. No. Compliance Requirement (Regulations/ Circulars/ Guidelines including specific clause Deviations Observations/ Remarks of the Practising Company Secretary Board's Explanation 4.
-Secretarial Standards (SS - 1, SS - 2, SS - 3 and SS - 4) issued by the Institute of the Company Secretaries of India (ICSI).
-The Secretarial Standards were complied to the extent possible The management has complied with SS-2 and SS-4.
+Serial No. Compliance Requirement (Regulations/ Circulars/ Guidelines including specific clause Deviations Observations/ Remarks of the Practising Company Secretary Board's Explanation 2.
+As per Regulation 13 (3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 The listed entity shall file with the recognised stock exchange(s) on a quarterly basis, within twenty one days from the end of each quarter, a statement giving the number of investor complaints pending at the beginning of the quarter, those received during the quarter, disposed of during the quarter and those remaining unresolved at the end of the quarter.
+The Company has delayed in filing Statement on Investor Grievance under Regulation 13 (3) for the quarter ended March, 2022. the fees to the Registrar and Share Transfer Agent due to the present 3.
+Secretarial Standards (SS - 1, SS - 2, SS - 3 and SS - 4) issued by the Institute of the Company Secretaries of India (ICSI). were complied to the extent possible.
+The management has complied with SS-2 and SS-4.
 Since the Company is under CDR SS-3 which pertains to dividend is not applicable.
 Further the management will comply with SS-1 upto the extent possible.
-5. As per Regulation 98 (1) of SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015; the listed entity or any other person thereof who contravenes any of the provisions of these regulations, shall, in addition to liability for action in terms of the securities laws, beliable for the following actions by the respective stock exchange(s), in the manner specified in circulars or guidelines issued by the Board: (a)holding of designated securities, as may be applicable, in coordination with depositories.
+4. As per Regulation 98 (1) of SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015; the listed entity or any other person thereof who contravenes any of the provisions of these regulations, shall, in addition to liability for action in terms of the securities laws, be liable for the following actions by the respective stock exchange(s), in the manner specified in circulars or guidelines issued by the Board: (a) holding of designated securities, as may be applicable, in coordination with depositories.
 The Company's trading has been suspended due to penal reasons.
 The Company is endeavoring and continuously striving to publish its periodic results on time.
 Further the Company has also made representations before the BSE and NSE where the shares of the Company are listed to waive off the penalties levied on the Company post which the application for revocation of suspension will be filed.
+5. As per Regulation 14 of SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015; the listed entity shall pay all such fees or charges, as applicable, to the recognised stock exchange(s), in the manner specified by the Board on the recognised stock exchange(s).
+The Company has not paid fees for the period March, 2022.
+However, they informed us that they will pay fees shortly.
+The Company is endeavouring to pay the outstanding at the earliest.

-20. Corporate Governance Report and Management Discussion & Analysis
+19. Corporate Governance Report and Management Discussion & Analysis

-A Report on Corporate Governance and Management Discussion and Analysis for the year ended 31st March, 2021, together with certificate from M/s.
+A Report on Corporate Governance and Management Discussion and Analysis for the year ended 31st March, 2022, together with certificate from M/s.
 V. V. Chakradeo and Co., Practising Company Secretary regarding compliance of conditions of Corporate Governance as stipulated under the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 forms part of the Annual Report.

-21. Boards' Explanation On Statutory Auditors' Qualification on Financial Statements
+20. Boards' Explanation On Statutory Auditors' Qualification on Financial Statements

-The Board's explanation on the Statutory Auditor's qualifications and remarks in their Auditor's Report both on the Standalone and Consolidated Financial Statements is annexed to this report as "Annexure E".
+The Board's explanation on the Statutory Auditor's qualifications and remarks in their Audit Report both on the Standalone and Consolidated Financial Statements is annexed to this report as "Annexure D".